-These Eccrine glands, over the course of a normal day pump out nearly a quart of sweat.
-However, in a high temperature steam sauna (180 degrees+ Fahrenheit), they produce this amount in only 15 minutes.
+These Eccrine glands, over the course of a normal day, pump out nearly a quart of sweat.
+However, in a high-temperature steam sauna (180 degrees+ Fahrenheit), they produce this amount in only 15 minutes.
 Using an infrared sauna at 130-140 degrees Fahrenheit results in the same heavy amount of sweating.
 While this cleans the pores and skin, it is also excretes higher amounts of electrolytes.
 Using a sauna at these temperatures requires replacing the lost fluids and electrolytes.

 Some users report using the sauna at a lower temperature of 110-125 degrees Fahrenheit for the first 20 minutes and then raising the temperature to around 135 degrees Fahrenheit to produce a more profuse sweat for the final 10 minutes.

-Dry Brush for Increased Lymphatic Cleansing
+Dry Brush for Increased Lymphatic Cleansing (not included)

 One of the important roles your skin plays is that of supporting detoxification.
 However, if the skin is saturated with dead skin cells and toxins, its ability to eliminate these wastes is reduced.

 As you will be using a sauna for detox purposes, preparing the skin to be effective in its detox role by dry brushing can often increase the results you experience.
-In fact, dry brushing not only helps by removing dead skin cells, but also aids in waste removal through the lymph nodes.
+In fact, dry brushing not only helps by removing dead skin cells but also aids in waste removal through the lymph nodes.

 Few activities can really activate the lymphatic system in its removal of cellular waste.
 When the lymphatic system is not functioning properly, the cellular wastes build up in the hundreds of miles of lymphatic tubes.
 This lymphatic congestion causes inflammation and even sickness.
 As dry brushing stimulates the lymph nodes, it is a powerful detoxification protocol on its own.
 But adding it prior to a sauna session compounds these detoxification effects.

-Brushing the skin also increases circulation, another benefits that makes it a great pre-sauna activity.
+Brushing the skin also increases circulation, another benefit that makes it a great pre-sauna activity.
 Simply purchase a dry brush made with natural bristles and make long sweeping strokes on the skin towards the heart.
 Start at the feet and move upward, always brushing towards the heart.

 Pre-Session Protocol for Optimal Benefits